schnetzlerjoe/interchain-query-spec/README.md

 - `Querying Chain`: The chain that is interested in getting data from another chain (Queried Chain).
 The Querying Chain is the chain that implements the Interchain Query Module into their chain.
 - `Queried Chain`: The chain that's state is being queried via the Querying Chain.
 The Queried Chain gets queried via a relayer utilizing its RPC client which is then submitted back to the Querying Chain.
+- `Key`: A Key in the querying chain module is a user specified query identifier for a query so a user can identify various query types.
+For example, if you were to query stakers/delegators on Gaia (Cosmos Hub) and store it in state.
+You can set the `key` as `stakers` and thus query via the key later on as needed.

+``Note:`` that a query in state can only have one unique key-id representation.
+For example, if a query with key = stakers & id = 0 is already in state, the query will fail if you try to add another query with key = stakers & id = 0.
+A query with key = stakers & id = 1 will succeed however (as long as that is not in state already).

 ### Desired Properties